-The existing long-standing disuse of the application site, unresolved status, vandalism and other anti-social behaviour associated with the site, in addition to uncertainty about the future development and use of the site, have been matters of concern to local residents for a number of years.
+The existing long-standing disuse of the application site, unresolved status, vandalism and other anti-social behaviour associated with the site, in addition to uncertainty about the future development and use of the site, have been matters of concern to local residents for several years.
+Allowing the previous planning permission for a residential re-development of the site (something that many local residents have supported in principle) to lapse unimplemented has not helped these concerns.

-A number of amenity concerns have been raised by objectors, predominantly in respect of loss of light and outlook; the potential for loss of privacy due to undue overlooking of adjoining and nearby residential properties in Thyme Court, Juniper Road, Herbs End; and also concerns about undue noise, disturbance, activity and pollution.
-Concerns are also raised by residents in Nutmeg Court about bin collections from the proposed development.
+Several amenity concerns have been raised by objectors, predominantly in respect of loss of light and outlook; the potential for loss of privacy due to undue overlooking of adjoining and nearby residential properties in Broadmead, Thyme Court, Juniper Road and Herbs End; and also concerns about undue noise, disturbance, activity and pollution.
+Concerns are also raised in all these respects by occupiers of some properties more distant from the application site.

-When considering impacts upon neighbours, the basic question for the Council to consider is whether or not the impacts of the proposed development on the residential amenities of neighbouring properties would be both materially and harmfully impacted in planning terms.
+As was the case in respect of the previous planning application for this site, when considering impacts upon neighbours, the basic question for the Council to consider is whether the impacts of the proposed development on the residential amenities of neighbouring properties would be both materially and harmfully impacted in planning terms.
 The correct test in this respect is whether or not existing neighbouring properties would, as a result of the proposed development, maintain acceptable amenities to meet the needs of residential occupation.
 It is not the role of the Planning system to defend neighbours against the loss of any private views from their properties where these views are derived from over adjoining land not in their ownership.
-In terms of privacy concerns, a degree of mutual overlooking often exists between neighbours and this is considered both normal and acceptable.
-It is necessary for the Council to consider whether or not occupiers of neighbouring properties would be subjected to unacceptable undue overlooking rather than any overlooking at all.
+In terms of privacy concerns, a degree of mutual overlooking often exists between neighbours, and this is considered both normal and acceptable.
+It is necessary for the Council to consider whether occupiers of neighbouring properties would be subjected to unacceptable undue overlooking rather than any overlooking at all.
 Overall, it is the role of the Planning system to consider and decide whether or not neighbouring and nearby residential properties would continue to possess an acceptable living environment for occupiers in planning terms as a result of a proposed development.